 Greenland halibut in the Nuuk fjord are believed to be dependent on recruitment from the offshore spawning stocks in either the Davis strait or East Greenland.
+After settling Greenland halibut typically remain within the fjords as they grow.
 During the 1960's to the mid 1980's the fjord supported average landings of Greenland halibut of about 500 MT/year.
 The fishery peaked in 1984 at more than 2100 MT, but thereafter decreased to less than 100 MT in 1989 and remained at a low level for two decades.
-From 2009 the fishery gradually increased and 2013 and onwards the average landings have been around 1100 MT/ year.
+From 2009 the fishery gradually increased and 2013 and onwards the average landings have been around 1100 MT/year.